Coalition complaints expose their contemptible hypocrisy

 Bring masks again

-Surely it’s sensible to require masks be worn in supermarkets and buying centres following at the moment’s information in regards to the harmful nature of the brand new Omicron variant (“Omicron sub-variant up to seven times more contagious”, March 15)?
+Surely it’s sensible to require masks be worn in supermarkets and procuring centres following at this time’s information concerning the harmful nature of the brand new Omicron variant (“Omicron sub-variant up to seven times more contagious”, March 15)?
 Public well being and security should trump political expediency.
 John Partridge, Balgowlah Heights

 Hold a mower?

-Cathy Wilcox’s cartoon (March 15) reminds us of the various occasions we’ve got laughed at our PM and his photograph ops.
+Cathy Wilcox’s cartoon (March 15) reminds us of the numerous instances we now have laughed at our PM and his photograph ops.
 He has no dignity or insurance policies or actions or phrases for the issues dealing with so lots of our residents.
 This moist climate has made the grass develop so lengthy our dachshund will get misplaced if he walks in it.
-Perhaps Scott Morrison may push a mower to clear parklands and walkways?
+Perhaps Scott Morrison might push a mower to clear parklands and walkways?
 Bea Hodgson, Gerringong

 Fresh expertise

 For the 5 new cadets “chosen from hundreds” (“Trainees eager to bring city’s stories to life”, March 15), what a feather in your caps to be chosen.
-And, after studying your acknowledged imaginative and prescient, mission and keenness for careers in journalism, I say: no surprise.
+And, after studying your acknowledged imaginative and prescient, mission and fervour for careers in journalism, I say: no marvel.
 Congrats to all, I look ahead to studying your work.
 Edward Loong, Milsons Point

 Congratulations to the 5 new trainee journalists.
-I hope they’ve learnt to not use “however” as a conjunction, however I worry I can be disenchanted.
+I hope they’ve learnt to not use “however” as a conjunction, however I worry I might be disillusioned.
 Brian Matthews, Turramurra

-A number of pointers for the Herald’s new journalists: “carnage” entails the killing of many individuals, it isn’t one other phrase for “lots of damage”.
-A rest room is just not a “bathroom”, and suburbs of Wollongong, comparable to Dapto, will not be “near Wollongong” in the identical manner that Bondi is just not “near Sydney”.
+Just a few pointers for the Herald’s new journalists: “carnage” entails the killing of many individuals, it’s not one other phrase for “lots of damage”.
+A bathroom shouldn’t be a “bathroom”, and suburbs of Wollongong, equivalent to Dapto, usually are not “near Wollongong” in the identical manner that Bondi shouldn’t be “near Sydney”.
 And by no means begin a sentence with a conjunction.
-Best needs; we want reliable sources of knowledge greater than ever lately.
+Best needs; we want reliable sources of knowledge greater than ever as of late.
 Bronwyn Bryceson, Mangerton

 Congratulations to the brand new consumption of Herald trainee journalists.
 I’m positive all Herald readers and subscribers want them effectively.
 Anthony Lopes, Sans Souci